zbady991/sre/CONTRIBUTING.md

 -   If you're reporting a bug:
     -   Provide steps to reproduce the issue.
     -   Include logs, error messages, screenshots, or code snippets when relevant.
+-   If you're reporting a security vulnerability:
+    -   Avoid posting an issue in the GitHub repo to avoid exploits
+    -   Email `security@smythos.com` directly, instead.

 ### 📝 A Good Bug Report Includes: